pinwheelovefaye/academic-kickstart/content/publication/report10/index.md

 ---
-title: "Technical Appendix Levels and trends in the sex ratio at birth in seven provinces of Nepal between 1980 and 2016 with probabilistic projections to 2050: a Bayesian modeling approach"
+title: "Technical Appendix for Estimation and probabilistic projection of levels and trends in the sex ratio at birth in seven provinces of Nepal from 1980 to 2050: a Bayesian modeling approach"
 authors:
 - admin
 - Samir K.C.
 - Hernando Ombao
-date: "2020-07-01T00:00:00Z"
+date: "2022-01-27T00:00:00Z"
-doi: "10.6084/m9.figshare.12593651"
+doi: "10.6084/m9.figshare.19077155"

 # Schedule page publish date (NOT publication's date).
 publishDate: "2019-06-27T00:00:00Z"